Skip to main content

 For setup instructions see: HOW TO | SMPTE Timecode in Playback

 The heart and soul of Playback is to be the most powerful, flexible, and simple solution for running tracks live.
-Let’s break down some features that will help you lead worship well.
+Let’s break down some of these features.

 The top transport row is where the primary controls for the playback of songs loaded in your setlist are found.
 See where in the song you currently are, the time signature/tempo, and more.